Why study BSc (Hons) Sports Therapy at BU?

 - Lecturers are from a broad range of sporting and sports therapy backgrounds which is fed back into our teaching.

 Course review: in order to take advantage of new approaches to learning and teaching, as well as developments in practice to benefit our students we regularly review all of our courses.
 This course is currently going through this process and we will update this page to give you full information about what we will be offering once the review process has concluded.
 These changes will come into effect for all new students from September 2025.
 Applicants will be notified by our admissions team of any changes.

-This course at Bournemouth University is accredited by the Society of Sports Therapists who will provide insurance for 250 hours of practice.
+This course is accredited by the Society of Sports Therapists who will provide insurance for 250 hours of practice.
 On successful completion of this course you will be eligible to apply for membership with them.

 Next start date:

-3 years Full-time, or 4 years with a minimum 30-week placement (both options require the completion of 200 hours supervised practice in your final year)
+3 years full-time, or 4 years full-time with a minimum 30-week placement (both options require the completion of 200 hours supervised practice in your final year)

 The Society of Sports Therapists